Management Commands

 Post-Specific Fields

-categories: Array of category names (if any)tags: Array of tag names (if any)
+categories: Array of category slugs (if any)tags: Array of tag slugs (if any)

 Page-Specific Fields